How does the optimizer implicitly bias the model merging loss landscape?

 \section{The optimizer's implicit bias on linear interpolation}

 This section presents our key findings for linear interpolation merging.
-We begin by presenting the \emph{effective noise scale} as the unifying implicit bias controlling the effectiveness of merging.
+We begin by presenting the \emph{effective noise scale} as the unifying implicit bias controlling model merging.
 Then, we demonstrate that each optimizer component affects merging effectiveness through this noise.